WinstonWantsAUserName/supermemo_latex/README.md

 # supermemo_latex
  LaTeX script for SuperMemo

-If you have AutoHotkey installed in your computer, use the `.ahk`.
-If not, use the `.exe`.

 Select the formula and press `Ctrl + Alt + L` to convert to image, and image to formula.
 Images are stored locally.
 Local images will be deleted when converted back to formula.

 Add the following to `supermemo.css` to hide the timestamp: